-You’ll also get a protective cap to keep the cutter clean and protected, and pouch with drawstrings for travel and general storage.
+You’ll also get a protective cap to keep the cutter clean and protected, and a pouch with drawstrings for travel and general storage.

-It’s a very easy to use, highly effective modern trimmer, ideal for travel or regular use at home.
+It’s a very easy-to-use, highly effective modern trimmer, ideal for travel or regular use at home.

 Great Value Multi Use Trimmer